Miracles in the Life of Saint Anthony of Padua

 People have been searching for Jesus since the beginning of time.
 When we see someone, like Anthony, who so closely resembles Him, we are drawn and hopefully converted.
 This was the sign!
 People, after hearing him talk, returned to the Sacraments; reconciliation came about between states, neighbors and families; restitution was made by those who had taken unfair advantage of others; women and men, who had turned to a life of vice and sin, repented and started to live faithfully the life, to which Jesus had called them.

-St. Anthony and the Miracle of the Eucharist
+Saint Anthony of Padua and the Miracle of the Eucharist

 He was called back to Italy to fight heretics, but again God, writing straight with crooked lines, had another plan as well...Prove to them, I am with them to the end of time.